 This Report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that involve substantial risks and uncertainties.
 The matters discussed throughout this Report that are not historical facts are forward-looking statements.
-These forward-looking statements are based on the Fund's and Invesco Capital Management LLC's (the "Managing Owner") current expectations, estimates and projections about the future results, performance, prospects and opportunities of the Fund and the Fund's business and industry and their beliefs and assumptions about future events and speak only as of the date on which they are made.
-Words such as "anticipate," "expect," "intend," "plan," "believe," "seek," "outlook" and "estimate," as well as similar words and phrases, signify forward-looking statements.
+These forward-looking statements are based on the Fund's and Invesco Capital Management LLC's (the "Managing Owner") current expectations, estimates and projections about the future results, performance, prospects, and opportunities of the Fund and the Fund's business and industry and their beliefs and assumptions about future events and speak only as of the date on which they are made.
+Words such as "anticipate," "expect," "intend," "plan," "believe," "seek," "outlook," and "estimate," as well as similar words and phrases, signify forward-looking statements.
 Forward-looking statements are not guarantees of future results.
-Conditions and important factors, risks and uncertainties in the markets for financial instruments that the Fund trades, in the markets for related physical commodities, in the legal and regulatory regimes applicable to the Managing Owner, the Fund, and the Fund's service providers, and in the broader economy may cause actual results to differ materially from those expressed by such forward-looking statements.
-These forward-looking statements are subject to a number of risks, uncertainties and other factors including, but not limited to, those described in this Report, including in Part I, Item 1A.
+Future economic and industry trends that could potentially impact the Fund and its performance are difficult to predict.
+Conditions and important factors, risks and uncertainties in the markets for financial instruments that the Fund trades, in the markets for related physical commodities, in the legal and regulatory regimes applicable to the Managing Owner, the Fund, and the Fund's service providers, in the broader economy and in global politics may cause actual results to differ materially from those expressed by such forward-looking statements.
+There can be no assurance that the forward-looking statements included in this Report will prove to be accurate.
+These forward-looking statements are subject to a number of risks, uncertainties, and other factors including, but not limited to, those described in this Report, including in Part I, Item 1A.
 "Risk Factors" and Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operation" ("MD&A"), and other Securities and Exchange Commission ("SEC") filings by the Fund that could cause the actual results, performance, prospects or opportunities of the Fund to differ materially from those expressed in, or implied by, these forward-looking statements.